 - helping you to understand your own education system from an international perspective

 - enabling you to become familiar with the basic assumptions, concepts, and principles of a range of learning theories and to evaluate their usefulness in specific educational situations

 - promoting a deeper understanding of a range of teaching strategies

 - making appropriate use of professional and research literature

 The PGCEi consists of three core 20-credit modules.
 The induction stage is an intensive block of study.
-All additional modules are taught via distance learning, allowing you to conduct practitioner inquiry in your own schools.
+All additional modules are studied part-time via distance learning, allowing you to conduct practitioner inquiry in your own schools.

-The web-based component uses a dedicated virtual learning environment (VLE) including online course materials, learning resources and tutorial support.
+The web-based component of the course uses a dedicated virtual learning environment (VLE) including online course materials, learning resources and tutorial support.
 To ensure you have the appropriate computer requirements to enable you to study online, please view our computer specification guidance notes.

 Each module will be assessed by coursework and a 4,000-word assignment or equivalent.